 Gareth Warren

-The Development Team would like to welcome Former Pupils to a new series of monthly coffee mornings.
+The Development Team would like to welcome Former Pupils to our October Coffee Morning.
 Taking place in the Council Room from 10am to 12pm please do come and join us for a chat, a pastry and a look at some artefacts from our archive.
-To attend please re… Read more
+To attend please register so we buy en… Read more

-George Heriot’s is delighted to invite the classes of 1985 – 1995 (inclusive) to a day of celebration, reconnection, and the sharing of memories.
-The day will encompass a tour of the campus, a drinks reception followed by lunch served in the refectory … Read more
+George Heriot’s is delighted to invite the classes of 1996-2006 (inclusive) to a day of celebration, reconnection, and the sharing of memories.
+The day will encompass a tour of the campus, a drinks reception followed by lunch served in the Refectory, speeches and… Read more

-June Day 2025 Former Pupils are warmly invited to join us for June Day on Monday 2 June,.
-This is a major celebration in the school calendar where staff, pupils, parents and Former Pupils come together to celebrate the legacy of George Heriot.
-If you would like to attend,… Read more
+June Day 2026 Former Pupils are warmly invited to join us for June Day on Monday 1 June.
+Timings for the day will likely be from 1.45pm but details for the day are still to be confirmed.
+This is a major celebration in the school calendar where staff, pupils, parents and Former … Read more